JakobWegmann/wtcalc/README.md

 ## Examples

-The code is written to directly calculate taxes with inputsn provided in a data set.
+The code is written to directly calculate taxes with inputs provided in a data set.
 For example, the German Taxpayer Panel includes all information as separate variables.
 Therefore, to illustrate the functionality of the calculator, the examples create sample data sets with one household.
 Typically, the required input variables would be obtained from the real data.

 ### Calculation of withholding taxes